axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 Tutorials are useful when someone has a basic understanding of the product and is interested in extending their understanding to solve a specific problem.
 Tutorials are for people who want expert advice and a detailed discussion of best practices related to their problem.
 Tutorials can also help people validate whether the solution is appropriate for their needs.

-*Template*
+##### Template

-To write a tutorial, use the [tutorial template](./community/contribute/templates.md#tutorial).
+To write a tutorial, use the [tutorial](./community/contribute/templates.md#tutorial) template.

-*Guidelines*

-##### Tutorial contents
+##### Guidelines

-Contents of tutorials:
+###### Title metadata

+* Follow the title guidelines for procedural articles.
+* Don’t use "tutorial” or "guide” in the title.

-* Introduction
+###### Introduction section

 * Clarify audience.
 * Clearly state prerequisites and prior knowledge needed.
 * State what the user accomplishes or builds.
 * Include an example of a successful project.
 * Do not include the expected amount of time that it may take users to complete the task-this depends on the experience level of the user and can be demoralizing for beginners.

-* Task sections
+###### Task section

-  * Based on the tutorial's audience, the steps can be less explicit and formal than those used in task content.
+* Based on the tutorial's audience, the steps can be less explicit and formal than those used in how-to guides.
   * Recommended: "From your profile, click **Settings**, and then click **Developer settings**".
   * Not recommended: "In the upper-right corner of any page, click your profile photo, then click **Settings**.
 In the left sidebar, click **Developer settings**."
 * Link to other pages or resources rather than replicating them, to avoid interrupting the flow of information in the tutorial.
 * Give visual cues.
 Use code blocks and screenshots heavily to help reassure users that they're performing the correct actions.
 * Provide real examples.
 Don't tell a user to "enter a commit message."
 Instead, give them an appropriate example commit message that matches the previous steps.

-* Troubleshooting
+###### Troubleshooting section

-  * Acknowledge what may go wrong in the task and list a few common problems readers might run into with solutions.
+Acknowledge what may go wrong in the task and list a few common problems readers might run into with solutions.

-* Conclusion
+###### Conclusion section

-  * Review what the user has accomplished or built.
+Review what the user has accomplished or built.
 Refer back to the project provided in the introduction as an example of a successful project.

-* Next steps
+###### Next steps

-  * Include two-three actionable next steps that the user can take after completing the tutorial.
+Include two-three actionable next steps that the user can take after completing the tutorial.

-##### Title guidelines

-* Follow the title guidelines for procedural articles.
-* Don’t use "tutorial” or "guide” in the title.

 #### Quickstart